 Avik’s background was in product design.
 Rich’s background was in graphic design and illustration.
 We met in architecture school and started a long back-and-forth about a wide range of project ideas.
-Soon after graduation, we started a design firm in Portland, Oregon.
-We affectionately refer to it as a “design sweatshop” where we do a combination of graphic design, product design and architecture.
+Soon after graduation, we started a design firm in Portland, Oregon where we do a combination of graphic design, product design and architecture.

 In 2010, we were watching the minute-by-minute coverage of Apple’s keynote when they announced a small, square iPod nano.
 We thought it would be great to design a watch band so people could wear the new nano on their wrist as a watch.
 We thought it was a fun idea, so we had a few late nights putting the pieces together to make a product.
 A week later, we launched Rock Band, a watch band designed for iPod nano.
 We went to bed and woke up the next day to a crashed server that was being bombarded by traffic.
 Literally overnight, Rock Band created a media frenzy (even though some of the press was making fun of us because our website was down) — and launched our brand of Apple accessories known as ILOVEHANDLES, LVLY for short.